Tangent-labs/tangent-contracts/README.md

 npm run distribute-rewards-markets
 ```

-### Distribute and streams tgUSD rewards into RsTan
+### Distribute and streams USG rewards into VsTan

-Distribute rewards tgUSD into RsTan and start the streaming process.
+Distribute rewards USG into VsTan and start the streaming process.

 ```
-npm run distribute-rewards-rsTan
+npm run distribute-rewards-vsTan
 ```

 ### Swap in a Curve LP